Varun-Bawa/Deep-Learning-for-Sentiment-Analysis/README.md

 # Deep-Learning-for-Sentiment-Analysis
+## Natural Language Processing with Deep Learning Techniques

+The dataset used for the demonstration is the Ditigal Music reviews from: http://jmcauley.ucsd.edu/data/amazon/ and the pre-trained word embedding is Google News' 300d vector (https://code.google.com/archive/p/word2vec/), I would suggest to go thoroughly with this word2vec vector.<br/>
+Please download the dataset and model from those locations.
+The terms and conditions of the data set license apply.<br/>
+The Amazon Review Dataset was published in the following papers:<br/>
+* Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering R. He, J. McAuley WWW, 2016 http://cseweb.ucsd.edu/~jmcauley/pdfs/www16a.pdf<br/>
+* Image-based recommendations on styles and substitutes J. McAuley, C. Targett, J. Shi, A. van den Hengel SIGIR, 2015 http://cseweb.ucsd.edu/~jmcauley/pdfs/sigir15.pdf<br/>
+In this example we are taking the most positive and most negative reviews from that dataset, and using simple normalization techniques.
+More complex techniques and larger datasets can be applied to get better results as currently the networks are overfitting in the examples.
+We will discuss some strategies to mitigate overfitting.<br/>

 Consists of a Deep Learning model to do Sentiment Analysis over Amazon reviews data-set.<br/>
 We have used 2 models to do the same<br/>
 * Bi-Directional LSTM